-The second way Celiacs can heal their gut is by taking a supplement in a capsul pill, powder, or drink mix like WAI Prebiotic & Probiotic Drink Mix.
+The second way Celiacs can heal their gut is by taking a supplement in a capsul pill like Silver Fern Ultimate Probiotic Supplement Vegicaps, powder, or drink mix like WAI Prebiotic & Probiotic Drink Mix.
 The current marketplace is filled with questionable supplements and pills, which I believe is the main reason most health professionals recommend the foods I listed above as your best option to support gut health.
 In fact,I often turn down requests to review and/or promote supplemental “health” products on Below the Fork because I think they’re a scam.
 However, I felt very differently with Silver Fern Brand!

 WAI Prebiotic & Probiotic Drink Mix

 As someone with Celiac Disease, I know how important it is that my gut flora is all happy and balanced.
 I had never tried taking a probiotics or prebiotic in powder form before.
-Over the winter, I took a probiotic capsul pill but because it needs to live in the refrigerator, I kept forgetting to take it.
-I was very excited to try out WAI Prebiotic & Probiotic Drink Mix though, because it seemed like a tasty way to ingest good bacteria AND help with my hydration…which is always a struggle for me.
+Previously when I had tried a probiotic capsul pill, it needed to live in the refrigerator so I kept forgetting to take it.
+That’s why I was so very excited to try out Silver Fern Brand!
+The capsuls don’t need to be refrigerated and the WAI Prebiotic & Probiotic Drink Mix is a tasty way to ingest good bacteria while increasing my hydration…which is always a struggle for me.

 According to Silverfernbrand.com, WAI Prebiotic & Probiotic Drink Mix features a “unique blend [that] encourages nutrient absorption, supports healthy metabolism, and aids in immunity support…[it also] converts fiber into fat busting compounds known as short hair fatty acids, has 5 billion CFU probiotic blend, reduces hunger, and reduces gas and bloating.”